szpy1950/BookSwipe/README.md

-Here's the formatted version ready to copy-paste into your README.md file:

 # BookSwipe - A Book Discovery App
 A Flutter application that helps users discover books through a Tinder-like swiping interface.
 Users can create accounts, swipe through books, and save their preferences.